BgeeDB/bgee-unil/docs/Table.md

 ### Filtering
 If  you want to enable the filtering function, you have to provide a filtering function.
-This function will tell the table which column(s) or data should be use for the filtering Do not forget to pass a custom header, that's where you can put the input for the filter. (see `Custom Header` below)
+This function will tell the table which column(s) or data should be used for the filtering.
+Do not forget to pass a custom header, that's where you can put the input for the filter. (see `Custom Header` below)

 ````typescript jsx